lieszkol/november-gallery/README.md

 ```
 Again, we are assuming that your component has the alias "customGallery."
 The images are [sorted](https://octobercms.com/docs/services/collections#method-sortby) by filename and "[chunked](https://octobercms.com/docs/services/collections#method-chunk)" into groups of 3 images, which are then displayed using the [Bootstrap grid layout](https://getbootstrap.com/docs/4.0/layout/grid/).

+Check out the [Demo Site](https://novembergallery.zenware.io/demo/image-list-only) for live examples of the above.

 ## Page Properties

 **`__SELF__.galleryitems`**